iterative/dvc.org/public/static/docs/command-reference/import.md

 Provides an easy way to reuse datasets, intermediate results, ML models, or other files and directories tracked in another <abbr>DVC project</abbr> or Git repository into the workspace.
-The `dvc import` command downloads such a
-<abbr>data artifact</abbr> in a way that it is tracked with DVC, so it can be
-updated when the data source changes.
+The `dvc import` command downloads such a file or <abbr>artifact</abbr> in a way that it is tracked with DVC, so it can be updated when the data source changes.
 (See `dvc update`.)

 The `url` argument specifies the address of the Git repository containing the